kstenerud/KSCrash/README.md

 ### Another crash reporter?
 Why?

 Because while the existing crash reporters do report crashes, there's a heck of a lot more that they COULD do.
-Here are some key features of KSCrash
+Here are some key features of KSCrash:

 * On-device symbolication in a way that supports re-symbolication offline (necessary for iOS versions where many functions have been redacted).